 Marine life is also in abundance and the marine national parks of Malindi and Watamu off the central coast, both offer excellent diving possibilities.

-There are varieties of accommodation within the park and reserves ranging from budget, standard and luxury, which are a real experience too.
+There are varieties of accommodation within the park and reserves ranging from budget to luxury, which are a real experience too.

-While on safari in Kenya, you will find spectacular mountain scenery, fabulous beaches and coral reefs, magnificent lakes and deserts, and widespread savannah grassland.
+On safari in Kenya, you will find spectacular mountain sceneries, fabulous beaches and coral reefs, magnificent lakes and deserts, and widespread savannah grassland.

 Kenya also has remarkable multi-ethnic cities, known for their rich and charming culture and architecture